quantiota/AI-Agent-Lab/docs/backup/README.md

 ```
 UUID=<RAID-storage-UUID> /backup ext4 defaults 0 0
 ```
 Replace " &lt;RAID-storage-UUID &gt;" with the UUID obtained from the previous step.
-Finally, use the command "mount -a" to mount the RAID storage volume to the backup directory.
+Finally, use the command "mount -t" to mount the RAID storage volume to the backup directory.
 Now, the RAID storage volume will be automatically mounted to the backup directory upon system startup.

   To mount a RAID storage volume to the backup directory /backup, you can use a command like this: